2022 Hyundai Elantra Trim Levels, Configurations & Comparisons.

 Compare the SE vs SEL Trims.
 What is the difference?

 The two trims have cloth seats and manually adjustable front seats.
 A power-adjustable driver's seat is available with the SEL, as are heated front seats.
 While the SE has a manual air conditioning system, the SEL gets upgraded with dual automatic climate control.
-Further, it has proximity key entry instead of remote keyless entry like the SE has, and the SEL has push button start, too.
-Some other convenient things found in the SEL, but not on the SE, are a one-touch auto-up driver's window and illuminated vanity mirrors.
+Further, it has proximity key entry instead of remote keyless entry like the SE has, and the SEL has a push button start, too.
+Some other convenient things in the SEL, but not on the SE, are a one-touch auto-up driver's window and illuminated vanity mirrors.

 Compare the SEL vs N Line.
 What is the difference?